NxRLab/ModernRobotics/packages/Matlab/README.md

 You should get the the variable `invR` whose value is the same as the output shown in the function usage example.

-To check the function list and which chapter in the book do those functions belong to, use `help` as
+To check the function list and which chapter in the book those functions belong to, use `help` as

 ```